jg-digital-media/jgdm_personal_dashboard_dom/README.md

   + `COMPLETED: 21-11-2025:` - "hello.. what do I call you?" make content content editable `#morning---or--evening`

 + `TODO:` - "Featuring DOM Elements" - Text to appear as hoverable tooltips.
+  + `TODO:` - `dashboard---section--buttons` element - customise linear gradient on these elements.
-  + `TODO:` - Move tooltips away from CSS content property.
+  + `TODO:` - Move tooltips away from using the CSS content property.
 Need more control of positioning.
 May be better if we use a JS Object to store these tooltip texts.
   + `TODO:` - modify data-tooltip attribute text for existing tooltips
   + `TODO:` - `theme---selector--container` - tooltip text - `"Attribute/class manipulation (classList.add/remove/toggle)"`
 + `TODO:` - Implement Daily Quote Feature
     `TODO: ` - Random quote retrieved every 24 hours.
 From midnight GMT
 + `TODO:` - Implement Theme Options Switcher (standard plus at least 2 other modes)

++ `TODO:` Fix Welcome message tooltip text to include DOM elements used.

 + `TODO:` - Implement dismissable tooltip from the top that explains the purpose of the app.
 + `TODO:` - Update Font Stack - Currently `Arial, Helvetica, sans-serif;`